Freemium

 One of the world’s most valuable companies, Wix generates a lot of buzz due to its professional website builder and inimitable commitment to helping everyone create their own site.
 Catering to small business owners, artists, freelancers, designers, educators and many more, the company meets the needs of a diverse and growing clientele.

 After going through a simple registration process, users can start with a free template and connect their site to a free domain and free hosting server.
 Afterwards, they’ll have the choice to upgrade to more advanced features.
-For instance, by purchasing an eCommerce account, users can set up an online store and start managing their own business.
+For instance, by purchasing an eCommerce account, users can create an online shop and start managing their own business.

 02. Spotify